Photo: Christian Jepsen/NRC

 Our shelter teams:

-• contribute to the construction and rehabilitation of destroyed houses by providing in kind materials, cash assistance and technical expertise to families who return home and vulnerable host communities
+• contribute to the construction and rehabilitation of destroyed houses by providing in-kind materials, cash assistance and technical expertise to families who are displaced, those who return home, and vulnerable host communities

 • support those in protracted displacement with access to land and housing